Conducting temperature checks for our customer-facing crewmembers

-Beginning in June, we will be checking the temperatures of our pilots and our inflight crewmembers as an added layer of protection to help ensure our crewmembers are healthy.
+We are checking the temperatures of our customer-facing crewmembers as an added layer of protection to help ensure our crewmembers are healthy.
 While crewmembers are instructed not to work if they are not feeling well, we also recommend our customers monitor their health and reschedule their travel if not feeling well.

 Providing paid sick leave and additional time off programs so crewmembers do not come to work sick